 Narrowing my niche put things into perspective.

-With a narrowed down niche, I was able to craft higher yielding activities that will benefit myself and my target audience.
-This means a defined and more strategic list of relevant contents and level-up campaigns plan to lead to the third benefit, which is the financial side.
+With a narrowed down niche, I was able to craft higher-yielding activities that will benefit myself and my target audience.
+This means a defined and more strategic list of relevant content and a level-up campaign plans to lead to the third benefit, which is the financial side.

 Remember the days of endless researching?
 It is now put to good use.
 Because I just remembered the topics that I kept stumbling upon and the topics I fervently hoped were written more precisely.